paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

 `diag vpn ike gateway flush name <tunnel-name>` # This command will teardown and reset the IKE and IPSEC tunnels

-`diag sniffer packet any '<remote-peer-ip> and (port 500 or 4500)' 4 0 l` # This command will help determine if IKE and IPSEC traffic is being sent to the remote peer
+`diag sniffer packet any 'host <remote-peer-ip> and (port 500 or 4500)' 4 0 l` # This command will help determine if IKE and IPSEC traffic is being sent to the remote peer

-1. `diag vpn ike log-filter dst-addr4 <remote-peer-ip>`
+1. `diag debug reset`
 2. `diag debug console timestamp enable`
+3. `diag vpn ike log-filter dst-addr4 <remote-peer-ip>`
-3. `diag debug app ike -1`
+4. `diag debug app ike -1`
-4. `diag debug enable`
+5. `diag debug enable`
+*Capture and review terminal output*
+6. `diag debug disable`

-This series of commands can help you determine if there is a mismatch in IKE phase 1 or phase 2 proposals in addition to potential errors in PSK or certificates.
+This series of commands can help you determine if there is a mismatch in IKE phase 1 or phase 2 proposals in addition to potential errors in PSK or PKI certificates.

 ## Hub Configuration

 This template is written with the assumption that the hub will be a device that has a "wan1" and "wan2" interface and will use both of them for the SD-WAN underlay.
+Furthermore, the underlay transport types between the hub and spokes are assumed to be the same, e.g. DIA to DIA or MPLS to MPLS.
+This is important to note since a DIA underlay can not form an IPSEC VPN to an MPLS circuit.

 In this configuration, there is no SD-WAN configuration on the hub.
-Traffic back to the spoke __should__ traverse the same path in reverse due to stickiness.
-The better approach is to supplement the hub-spoke approach with BGP community tags where the spoke is tagging its preferred path back to the hub to leverage __and then__ the Hub uses SD-WAN with those tags to select the preferred path to the spoke.
+Return traffic from the hub back to the spoke __should__ traverse the same overlay in order to maintain stickiness and avoid asynchronous routing issues or RPF checks.
+One approach to ensure this takes place correctly is to supplement the hub-spoke approach with BGP route-tags or communities where the spoke is signaling to the hub its preferred overlay transport path for return traffic.
+The Hub can then use these tags or communities with SD-WAN policies to select the preferred path to the spoke.
+Other variations of this method exist, with the most recent iteration involving BGP routing over loopback addresses and [embedding SD-WAN SLA information in the ICMP probes sent from a spoke to a hub](https://docs.fortinet.com/document/fortigate/7.2.7/administration-guide/848259).

 Because you have to remove all configuration references to interfaces __before__ you configure SD-WAN, you should *strongly* consider configuring SD-WAN before continuing onwards on the Hub.